 The procedure is usually quick, and it does not require an overnight stay in a hospital or clinic.

 A doctor will usually apply a dressing after removing the cyst.
-It is usually a good idea to avoid getting the dressing wet and take care when touching the affected area.
+It is usually good to avoid getting the dressing wet and take care when touching the affected area.

-Pilar cysts are not contagious.
-They are usually harmless, but they can cause pain or discomfort when infected.
+Pilar cysts usually form around the hair follicles on the scalp.
+They are not contagious and are usually harmless.
+They can cause pain or discomfort when infected.
 In this case, a doctor will often prescribe medication.